 Saharan sand vipers have heavily keeled scales that give their bodies a bristly texture.
 They are nocturnal snakes that hunt geckos and lizards at night.
 Saharan sand vipers bury themselves in the sand or hide under bushes during the day.

 12. African Rock Python

 The largest snake that lives by the Nile is the African rock python.
 These snakes can grow up to 20 feet in length, although on average they are usually 10-16 feet long.
 African rock pythons are beautifully patterned snakes with thick bodies.
 They are tan, brown, or brownish gray, with irregular dark blotches with black and white outlines along the length of their bodies.

 African rock pythons are bold and powerful constrictors that have been known to swallow crocodiles and antelopes!
 However, they more commonly eat animals like monkeys, hyraxes, lizards, and game birds.
 These snakes love water and commonly hide in dense vegetation along the banks of rivers and marshes.
-They are not typically aggressive, but they can scare easy and will bite if they are attacked or threatened.
+They are not typically aggressive, but they can scare easily and will bite if they are attacked or threatened.

 Discover the "Monster" Snake 5X Bigger than an Anaconda

 Every day A-Z Animals sends out some of the most incredible facts in the world from our free newsletter.
 Want to discover the 10 most beautiful snakes in the world, a "snake island" where you're never more than 3 feet from danger, or a "monster" snake 5X larger than an anaconda?
 Then sign up right now and you'll start receiving our daily newsletter absolutely free.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.